Guide to Bulgaria · Balkans · Orthodoxy

 Do I need a visa for Bulgaria? +

-No, for EU, UK and US citizens.
-Bulgaria has been an EU member since 2007 and joined Schengen (air and sea) in 2024.
-The guide includes up-to-date requirements.
+No for EU, UK or US citizens.
+Bulgaria is an EU member since 2007 and joined air Schengen in 2024.

-What is the nestinari and can it still be seen? +
+What is nestinari and can it still be seen? +

 Yes.
-The fire-walking ritual survives every 3 June in Bulgari (Strandzha) and a handful of travelling ceremonies.
-The guide explains where and when to see it authentically, and what to avoid (tourist shows).
+The fire-walking ritual survives every June 3rd in Bulgari (Strandzha).
+The guide explains where and when to see it authentically.

 How many days do I need for Bulgaria? +

-At least a week for Sofia, Plovdiv, Veliko Tarnovo and Rila Monastery.
-10-14 days if you add the Rhodopes, the Black Sea coast or the kukeri and rose festivals.
+Minimum one week for Sofia, Plovdiv, Veliko Tarnovo and Rila.
+10-14 days if you add the Rhodopes, the coast or the festivals.

-Can it be combined with Romania, Greece or Turkey? +
+Can I combine Bulgaria with Romania, Greece or Turkey? +

 Yes.
 Bulgaria is one of the safest countries in the Balkans.
-The guide covers practical nuances: Cyrillic signage, mountain driving and rural areas.
+The guide covers practical specifics: Cyrillic, mountains, rural areas.

 How does offline access work? +